cornerstonejs/cornerstone3D/packages/docs/docs/concepts/progressive-loading/retrieve-Configuration.md

 What would happen if we reference a retrieve type that is not defined in the retrieve options?
 </summary>

-Cornerstone will ignore the progressive loading configuration and will load the image as if progressive loading is not enabled (like before)
+Cornerstone will check if a `default` retrieve options is specified, if true, it will use that otherwise will ignore the progressive loading configuration and will load the image as if progressive loading is not enabled (like before)

 </details>